MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-approval.md

 * Check your manifest for completeness and accuracy.
 Then check it again.
 * Do not make changes to your app while validation is in progress.
 This will require a complete re-validation of your app.
 * Your app  must not stop responding, end unexpectedly, or contain programming errors.
-If there is an issue - always it should fail gracefully with a valid message to user.
+If there is an issue it should fail gracefully with a valid message to user.
-* Make sure your app must not automatically download or install or launch other executable code on the user's environment.
+* Your app must not automatically download or install or launch other executable code on the user's environment.